 There was never any doubt that Beyoncé would prove to be a survivor.
 No one was too concerned that she wouldn't be able to bounce back from whatever career setback or marital infraction was thrown at her.
 She was always going to survive and thrive, even if her marriage didn't.

-The same went for Jay-Z. He's been a hip-hop-and-beyond mogul for decades and, celebrating his 51st birthday Dec.
+The same went for her husband, Jay-Z. He's been a hip-hop-and-beyond mogul for decades and, celebrating his 51st birthday Dec.
 4, has amassed too much cachet in the music and business worlds to be threatened by just any old scandal.
-He would've been maligned, pretty fairly, as the root of all their troubles, and then eventually the world would've moved on.
+The billionaire would've been maligned, pretty fairly, as the root of all their troubles, and then eventually the world would've moved on.

-But there was plenty of doubt that Beyoncé and Jay-Z were going to come out on the other side together, their empire fully intact.
+But there was real doubt for awhile that Beyoncé and Jay-Z were going to come out on the other side together, their empire fully intact.

-When thousands of fans packed arenas around the world in 2018 to witness the couple's On the Run II Tour, they witnessed a wife, husband, Lemonade, 4:44, all their issues, all the drama, the sheer force of their indomitable connection—all there, on the stage.
+When thousands of fans packed arenas around the world in 2018 to witness the couple's On the Run II Tour, they witnessed a wife, husband, Lemonade, 4:44, all their issues, all the drama, the sheer force of their indomitable connection—all there, right on the stage.
 Ever seen the crowd goin' apes--t?

-The savvy couple winked at their checkered love story with their concert announcement last year, setting it to Marcia Aitken's "I'm Still in Love With You," the soulful strains of the reggae tune a nod to their musical influences, the artists who helped pave the way for them and, of course, the not-too-long-ago speculation that Bey and Jay were about to go bust.
+The savvy couple had winked at their checkered love story with their tour announcement, setting it to Marcia Aitken's "I'm Still in Love With You," the soulful strains of the reggae tune a nod to their musical influences, the artists who helped pave the way for them and, of course, the not-too-long-ago speculation that Bey and Jay were about to go bust.

 But despite the millions of records sold and dollars earned, the carefully orchestrated Instagram posts and the political activism, at the heart of the mega-brand they've been steadily building for the better part of two decades are two people who've reached the top of the mountain together, but who have also weathered heartache, loss and public embarrassment.
 They're ultimately just two people trying to make it work—they just happen to be geniuses at spinning their most normal attributes into gold.

-They first crossed paths when Beyoncé was about 18 and Jay-Z would have just turned 30, when Bey's father and manager Matthew Knowles arranged for her to appear on 2000's "I Got That" by Amil, who was on Jay's Roc-A-Fella Records.
-They actually shared their first magazine cover (along with 10 other people, including Beck, a midriff-flashing Gwen Stefani and a perfectly hale David Bowie and Chris Cornell) in 2001, for Vanity Fair's music issue.
+They first crossed paths when Beyoncé was about 18 and Jay-Z would have just turned 30, when Bey's father and manager Matthew Knowles arranged for her to appear on the 2000 track "I Got That" by Amil, who was on Jay's Roc-A-Fella Records.
+They actually shared their first magazine cover (along with 10 other people, including Beck, a midriff-flashing Gwen Stefani and still-with-us David Bowie and Chris Cornell) in 2001, for Vanity Fair's music issue.
 They weren't even on the same side of the fold.